All our clients are innocent.

 Jazzy

-After finding herself at a high-intake shelter, Jazzy was chosen to be a part of Canine CellMates, a program that pairs individuals who would otherwise be incarcerated with dogs from Fulton County Animal Services to provide care and training to help them thrive in their future homes.
+After finding herself at a high-intake Georgia shelter, Jazzy was chosen to be a part of Canine CellMates, a program that pairs individuals who would otherwise be incarcerated with dogs from Fulton County Animal Services to provide care and training to help them thrive in their future homes.

 Scooby